theayushr/adventofcode/README.md

 C++ implementation of the adventofcode puzzles

 ```
-	Paste the input in input.txt, and the output of the program will be printed in output.txt file.
+	Paste the input in input.txt.
+Input to be read from input.txt file.
-	The input to be read from input.txt file.
+	The output of the program will be printed in output.txt file.

 	#ifndef ONLINE_JUDGE
 	freopen("./input.txt","r",stdin);